 Our servers use Secure Socket Layer (SSL) to encrypt the information from our Site and Platform as it flows across the Internet.
-This is the same technology that your banks and merhants use to protect your credit card number and other sensitive information when it is sent over the Internet.
+This is the same technology that your banks and merchants use to protect your credit card number and other sensitive information when it is sent over the Internet.
 We also use TLS and SSH technology for encrypted data transfer.
 Please adhere to the following procedures to ensure security: a.)
 Do Not give your account name or password to anyone, b.)
 Do Not write your password down where it can be seen by anyone else, c.)
 Do Not save documents or reports to an unsecured computer.

 While no method of electronic storage or transmission over the Internet is 100% secure, and thus we cannot guarantee the absolute security of your data, we take great precaution to assure data security.
 Our secure data stores in the cloud use only those cloud-based services that are certified as “HIPAA-eligible”, meaning that they are inherently secure and dependable to the level required by the HIPAA law that governs official medical records for entities that have a protected relationship with you and your medical data.
-Brain Power takes your data privacy very seriously and thus use the types of services that such covered providers use to guard their data.
+IEP Solutions takes your data privacy very seriously and thus use the types of services that such covered providers use to guard their data.

 Why and how we use General Data